DeclarativeHub/Bond/README.md

 _Notice: Bond v3 is out.
-Please read this document again if you're using older varsion._
+Please read this document again if you're using older version._

 # Bond, Swift Bond